awsdocs/aws-go-developer-guide/doc_source/welcome.rst

 -  To learn about everything you need before you can start using the
    |sdk-go|, see :doc:`setting-up`.
 -  For code examples, see :doc:`common-examples`.
+-  You can browse the |sdk-go| examples in the
+   `AWS Code Sample Catalog <https://docs.aws.amazon.com/code-samples/latest/catalog/code-catalog-go.html>`_.
 -  To learn about the SDK utilities, see :doc:`sdk-utilities`.
 -  For learn about the types and functionality that the library provides, see the |sdk-go-api|_.